Welcome

 Marshalling Procedures

 Divisions 1 through 3: About 30 minutes before your swimmer's race, listen for announcements regarding marshalling for their division.
 Marshalling involves organizing swimmers for their races.
-Direct your swimmer to the marshalling tent when their race is called - they must check in with the organizers, who will seat them accordingly and move them closer to the pool as their race approaches.
-While you can walk your child to the marshalling area, parents are not allowed inside.
+Direct your swimmer to the marshalling area when their race is called - they must check in with the organizers, who will seat them accordingly and move them closer to the pool as their race approaches.
+While you can walk your child to the marshalling area, parents are not allowed to stay.
 Please proceed to the stands once your child is safely inside the marshalling area to avoid unnecessary crowding.
 Marshalling is a busy place, and minimizing congestion helps ensure no swimmers miss their races.

 Divisions 4 through 8: Swimmers in divisions 4 through 8 are expected to self-marshall.
 It is important for these swimmers to pay attention to the event and heat numbers and know their lane numbers ahead of the race.